Tresjs/tres/docs/blog/announcing-cientos-3-4-0.md

 Official doc [here](https://cientos.tresjs.org/guide/misc/stats-gl.html)

+## Fix camera as a param problem in controls

+[damiankoper](https://github.com/damiankoper) discover a bug when you tried to use the camera as a parameter

+Thanks to [damiankoper](https://github.com/damiankoper) for this useful contribution

 ## new documentation full of examples

 In addition to all this amazing new features, we have working internally to improve the UX, and now you can visit the [cientos](https://cientos.tresjs.org/) page and navigate through the components and see right away the inline examples.